kfkogasa/PancakeClicker/README.txt

-TopScore Collection in database now works with playGame, separated script from HTML file TopScores page displays usernames and top scores in descending order Fixed some bugs in profile page and incorrect redirection if user registers and immediately signs in
+TopScore Collection in database now works with playGame, separated script from HTML file TopScores page displays usernames and top scores in descending order Fixed some bugs in profile page and incorrect redirection if user registers and immediately signs in Replaced insecure and autopublish packages with methods to publish/subscribe and made adjustments throughout the project to accommodate these changes.

 ------------------